Skip to main content

 How the Plotting Feature Works

-The best part is how automatic it is.
-The plotter is designed to visualize three main things for you, straight out of the box:
+The plotter is automatic by design.
+It visualizes three things straight out of the box:

 1. The Data: Every data feed you load into Cerebro (like your stock's OHLC prices).